-One-day permits may be purchased for \$3 (Fee is subject to change without further notice) from machines located in lots 3, 5, 9, 12 and the Escondido Center.
-One-day permits will be honored in student lots only.
-Visitor and emergency/ temporary student permits, good for one day, are valid in designated lots only and along the roadway where parking is authorized.
-Temporary permits may be obtained from the Palomar College Police Department (PCPD) and the Escondido Center's Police Storefront.
+One-day permits may be purchased for \$4 (fee is subject to change without further notice) from machines located in lots 3, 5, 9, 12 and the Escondido Center.
+Permits will be honored in student lots only.
+A two-hour visitor permit and an emergency/temporary one-day student permit may be obtained from the kiosk at the main campus entrance, the Campus Police Office, and the Escondido Center's Police Storefront.
+These permits are valid for designated time period, in designated spaces/lots only and along the roadway where parking is authorized.
 Overnight parking is not allowed without prior approval from the College Police Department.
 Violators will be towed at owner's expense and/or cited.